ddefranza/word-embedding-prejudice/README.md

 5. Perfroming statistical (permutation) tests

 ## <a name="build-dict"></a>1.
 Building a construct dictionary
+Perhaps the most critical step in this and similar methods is determining the words to include in a construct dictionary.
+For our research, these dictionaries were drawn from previous research.
+Specifically, we utilized a dictionary of _male_ and _female_ words from [Bolukbasi et al. (2016)](http://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-d), and a dictionary of _positive_ and _negative_ words from [Caliskan et al. (2017)](https://science.sciencemag.org/content/356/6334/183).
+The former was compiled by the researchers and refined using the responses from human raters.
+The latter was derived from the extant literature on implicit bias.

+While these dictionaries are unique to our project, we feel they offer helpful illustrations of the two prominent strategies researchers could use to develop construct dictionaries for their own work.

 ## How to cite
 If you have made use of this tutorial or the associated paper, please including the following citation in your work: